novellito/Clout-Companion/README.md

 ### Running locally (without Docker)

-Run `npm install` in both the client and server directories Uncomment the code in setupProxy.js and comment the existing app.use
+Run `npm install` in both the client and server directories

+Uncomment the code in setupProxy.js and comment the existing app.use

+Uncomment the mongoose section in server/index.js and comment the existing mongoose.connect

+`npm start` in client folder

+`nodemon` in server folder

+Make sure mongo is running in the background as well

 ***Note: You will need to create a .env file in the server directory with the following content***